-There are manual screen changers for 75mm, 65mm and 50mm extruders.
-Each has one zone temperature controls, a spare breaker plate.
-The screen changers include removable breaker plate, flow passage, upstream seal, band heater with thermocouple well with adapter and multi-postion handle.
+There are manual screen changers for the ø75 mm, ø65 mm and ø50 mm Extruders.
+Each has one zone temperature control and a spare breaker plate.
+The screen changers include a removable breaker plate, flow passage, upstream seal, band heater with thermocouple well with an adapter and multi-position handle.

 Die cut the screen mesh plate with no rims.
-Selecting the appropriate mesh screen depends on the polymer and usually used with multiple layers.
+Selecting the appropriate mesh screen depends on the polymer and is usually used with multiple layers.

-There are auto screen changer for 115mm and 90mm extruders those are provided by Bobcat.
+There are auto screen changers for the ø115 mm and ø90 mm Extruders.

-Melt Pump
+Melt Pumps

 The melt pumps deliver the extrudate through the downspouts.
-The melt pumps have a pressure transducer at the pump inlet, another pressure transducer downstream, and three melt temperature probe.
+The melt pumps have a pressure transducer at the pump inlet, another pressure transducer downstream, and three melt temperature probes.
 There are AC drive motors that power each melt pump.

-There are melt separator on each extruder prior to the melt pump.
-The extrudate from extruder is divided to front and back melt pump inlet.
-The melt pumps maintain the flow rate according to the signal from Resin blender flow rate or set value at the HMI screen.
-In the meantime, screws rotate to maintain a constant pressure which is set at the HMI.
+There are melt separators on each Extruder before the melt pumps.
+The extrudate is divided between the front and back melt pump inlets.
+The melt pumps maintain the flow rate according to a signal from the resin blender flow rate or the value set at the HMI screen.
+Screws continue to rotate to maintain a constant pressure (which is set at the HMI).

-There are three operation mode of melt pumpe
+There are three operation modes for the melt pumps:

-Melt manual RPM : melt pump operate at constant rpm which is set at the Screw Control HMI screen
+Melt Manual RPM.
+The melt pumps operate at constant rpm which is set at the Screw Control HMI screen

-Grav.
-Auto : The melt pumps run to maintain the flow rate according to the signal from Resin blender flow rate when Grav.
-Auto mode is ON.
+Gravity Auto ON.
+The melt pumps run to maintain the flow rate according to the signal from the resin blender flow rate when Gravity Auto mode is ON.

-Grav.
-Auto OFF : The melt pumps run to maintain the flow rate according to the line speed and set value of Extrusion control HMI when Grav.
-Auto mode is OFF.
+Gravity Auto OFF.
+The melt pumps run to maintain the flow rate according to the line speed and value of extrusion control set at the HMI when Gravity Auto mode is OFF.

 Resin Specifications